Vissonabe/Soundex-Hashing-c-/README.md

-# Soundex-Hashing-c-
+# Soundex-Hashing-c#-
-Hashing a name with Soundex Hashing.
+Hashing a string with Soundex Hashing.